ECP-WarpX/WarpX/Docs/source/running_python/how_to_run.rst

 Python input file to generate an input file to be used by the C++ version, or it can be run directly from Python.

+In either mode, if using a `virtual environment <https://docs.python.org/3/tutorial/venv.html>`__, be sure to activate it.

 Example input files can be found in the section :doc:`examples`.
 The examples support running in both modes by commenting and uncommenting the appropriate lines.